brikis98/docker-osx-dev/README.md

 # docker-machine support

 docker-machine support is experimental.
-You can use it as they way it is used for Boot2Docker, but provide `DOCKER_MACHINE_NAME=<machine-name>` at the begging of the `docker-osx-dev`.
+You can use it as the way it is used for Boot2Docker, but provide `--machine-name <machine-name>` as argument for `docker-osx-dev`.
 So as an example, run as:

 ```
 > cd /foo/bar
-> DOCKER_MACHINE_NAME=foo docker-osx-dev
+> docker-osx-dev --machine-name <machine-name>
 [INFO] Performing initial sync of paths: /foo/bar
 [INFO] Watching: /foo/bar
 ```